toksdotdev/Money-To-Words-Converter/example/README.md

 Steps to run example

-- Ensure you have composer installed.
+- Ensure you have [Composer](https://getcomposer.org/) installed.
-- On your command line, run `composer install` to install the necessary packages.
+- On this folder in your command line, run `composer install` to install the necessary packages.
 - Run `php src/Example.php`.